Racquet Sports: Most Popular Articles

 If you're building a badminton court at home, that doesn't mean it can't be a regulation one built to proper specifications.
 This method will accomplish that.

 This squash glossary explains common terms that you may hear your squash coach use.
 It can help you learn the language of the sport of squash, and speed your learning.
-Communication can be a challenge in a sport as international as squash, so a glossary is valuable.

 With this advice from an instructor and these ideas from a world-class player, here's how you can get on the Olympic track as a badminton player.